Program Dates: Anticipated August 4th – August 16th 2021.

 Possible excursion sites

-- Chiang Mai city tour
+- Chiang Mai Temple and Cultural tour

 For more information about financing your Global Service Program, please see the Financing page.